 We offer several different methods for which our users can find information: interface articles, topical articles, guides, videos, FAQs, and more!
 The best place to start is by browsing our Core Documentation.
 The Core Doc's are where we group and host links to everything in our Help Documentation.

 If you need specific information about an interface you are currently working with, you will find detailed articles addressing each and every interface you can encounter within C2C in the Appendix B: Interface Articles section of the documentation.

 Learn details about all of our help processes below:

 About the Core Documentation

 Our Core Documentation is an objective approach to explaining everything about our system.
-There are guides and walk-through documents elsewhere (in fact you probably passed a few on the way in) and they all link to this set of articles in one way or another, but the articles found within are not strictly and exclusively a part of those references.
+Articles have been generally categorized to add some clarity to the ever-growing content.
 Since the Core Documentation tries to be as complete, thorough, and robust as possible, please understand that not everything you see within will apply to you or your organization.
 We'll try to make what does and does not apply to you clear along the way.

 Example: The 'Welcome' Interface

 As you move through the various commands of any given interface, you will gain access to other interfaces with which you can perform some task.
 We are tirelessly working to document every interface you can encounter within the C2C environment in the Appendix B: Interface Articles section of the help documentation.

 Interface articles are organized by the Interface Heading which is the top most and usually the largest text on an interface.
 When trying to find information about an interface be sure to take notice of the interface heading so that you can find the related article as quickly as possible.
 All our Interface Articles can be found in Appendix B: Interface Articles, which you can also locate by Using the Left Panel.